 So long as human beings act to remove a source of dissatisfaction, it could not be said that they act in a void of self–interest.
 They act in the pursuit of satisfaction, which is their perceived self–interest.
 They employ means for the purpose of obtaining desired ends.
 The statement that humans act in self–interest on a fundamental level and that human beings are rational animals does not mean that humans will always make correct choices, that the ends they desire are necessarily logical and ethical, or that the means they employ in the pursuit of such ends are the proper or most efficient ones toward obtaining their goals.
 It is merely a description of how human action works, that human beings are volitional creatures with goals and the capacity to choose among means for the purpose of obtaining their goals.

-On one hand, every single person is rational in the sense that they possess the faculty of reason and are self-aware.
+On one hand, every single person is rational in the sense that they possess the faculty of reason and are self–aware.
 They have the ability to freely make choices.
 In this sense of the word, no one can be more rational then anyone else because this is merely a description of our fundamental natures.
 On the other hand, in terms of their actual beliefs and choices, no one is consistently rational if we are using rational to mean in accordance with objective reality and their actual best interest.
 People make all sorts of choices that can easily be demonstrated to be harmful to them, and people believe plenty of things that are not in accordance with objective reality.
 In this sense of the word, some people are simply more rational then others, make more coherent arguments and better choices.
 But when libertarians describe human beings as inherently being rational, we are using the first sense of the word, not the second.
-It would be disingenuous to act as if we are arguing that everyone is consistent in their beliefs, sharp as a bell and makes wonderful lifestyle choices.
+It would be disingenuous to act as if we are arguing that everyone is consistent in their beliefs, sharp as a tack, and makes wonderful lifestyle choices.

 Altruism cannot be a logical description of human action because it contradicts the fundamental nature of how humans act.
 That is, no rational agent, in the general way in which rationality is defined, can possibly act in a manner that is entirely detached from motivation or desire.
 No human being is actually an altruist precisely because they are human beings.
 It would seem to be the case that the insights of praxeology and psychological egoism demonstrate this beyond the shadow of a doubt.